-Foods containing $\beta$ -glucans have a long history of safe human use, and no experimental evidence of adverse effects of $\beta$ -glucans were located.
+Foods containing β -glucans have a long history of safe human use, and no experimental evidence or case reports of adverse effects of β -glucans were located.

 Due to mushroom chitosan's broad-spectrum action, its mode of action is not solely reliant on targeting specific bacterial functions, and the absence of widely reported known resistance mechanisms makes the development of bacterial resistance unlikely.
 Moreover, the risk of developing resistance against mushroom chitosan decreases when used at its effective concentration.